 --Shann Ray, author of Forgiveness and Power in the Age of Atrocity

-Milo essay in the NY Observer
+Milo Essay in the Observer

 “I support anyone's right to speak and publish.
 But my own feeling is that Milo was often thin stuff—he was one-dimensional, neglecting to locate any other personality trait that might mitigate his constant judgments about people on the left . . .
 His rhetoric was absent goodwill that might truly persuade, and therefore he lacked complexity and depth on the stage.
 In short, too much stupidity issued from his pretty mouth.”

-Hemingway Essay in The NY Observer
+Hemingway Essay

 "Though I have my own reservations about the macho, photo-op persona he embraced in middle-age—machine gunning sharks, swilling from a bottle, grinning next to a conquered marlin or lion—the younger Hemingway, in his early twenties, had a kid-like vitality and art-loving exuberance that were enormously appealing."